Bard-EH/Humanities-Labs/PhotoshopLightroom.md

 The "Lens Corrections" tab uses the Lightroom software to fix the distortion and vignetting that is inherent to camera bodies and lenses.
 You can either select your lens profile from a list of presets, or correct manually.
 This tab helps present the image as it actually appears in real life.

 Finally, there is the "Effects" tab.
+While the "Lens Corrections" tab sought to eliminate unintentional vignetting, the first option here is to add the vignetting that you desire.
+Adjusting the slider to the left creates a black vignette while adjusting the slider to the right creates a white vignette.
+The shape of the vignette, such as midpoint, rounding, and feathering of the vignette are subsequently adjustable.